altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 TorchServe is PyTorch-native and simpler to onboard.
 You package a model as a `.mar` archive with a handler.
 Key traits:

 - Native support for `torch.compile`, quantization, and PyTorch-specific workflows
-- Per-model versioning and A/B routing built in
+- Per-model versioning and A/B routing built-in
 - Easier custom pre/postprocessing via Python handlers
 - Less raw performance ceiling than Triton, but much lower operational friction